The Emission Spectrum of the Hot Jupiter WASP-79b from HST/WFC3: Conclusion

 Support for program GO-14767 was provided by NASA through a grant from the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.

 GB acknowledges support from CHEOPS ASI-INAF agreement n.
 2019-29-HH.0.

 This work has been carried out in the frame of the National Centre for Competence in Research PlanetS supported by the Swiss National Science Foundation (SNSF).
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (project {\sc Spice Dune}, grant agreement No 947634).
+The authors would like to acknowledge the anonymous referee for their useful comments.

 \facility{HST (WFC3)}

 \software{astropy \citep{2013A&A...558A..33A}, BATMAN \citep{Kreidberg_2015}, SciPy \citep{2020SciPy-NMeth}, barycorrpy \citep{Kanodia_2018} }